BobbleLaw/bobblelaw.github.io/content/homepage/about.md

 ## About me

 Welcome!
 My name is Lo TszWan (try to read it in Cantonese), call me Bob for convenience.
-This is my personal blog where I write artcles about programming, algorithms, and thoughts on working projects.
+This is my personal blog where I write articles about programming, algorithms, and thoughts on working projects.
 My focus mainly lies on:

 - 3D Reconstrction